openbabel/documentation/FileFormats/Crystallographic_Information_File.rst

 Fractional coordinates are converted to cartesian ones using the following convention:

- -The x axis is parallel to a
+- The x axis is parallel to a
- -The y axis is in the (a,b) plane
+- The y axis is in the (a,b) plane
- -The z axis is along c*
+- The z axis is along c*

 Ref: Int.
 Tables for Crystallography (2006), vol. B, sec 3.3.1.1.1 (the matrix used is the 2nd form listed)